nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 The table above shows each component that will be running continuously from the 12 V supply.
 These components will need a total of about 2 A in order to function properly.
 The power supply can supply up to 3 A, which allows for about an extra 1 A of wiggle room for the other components that may switch on for a short period of time.

 ### **Buck Converters**

+ Buck converter boards will be used to drop the 12 V supply voltage to 6 V for all components needing 6 V to operate.
+These buck converters are shown on the electrical schematic above.

 ![image](https://github.com/nathan-gardner/CapstoneRepo/blob/MarkBeech-MadisonKelly-signoff-Power/Documentation/Images/PowerSubsystem/Buck_converter_model.png)

 Above is the LTSpice model for the buck converter board chosen for this subsystem.